Symbol is a new book by Angus Hyland and Steven Bateman, published by Laurence King.

 I was curious to see what difference there’d be between this and Michael Evamy’s Logo from the same publisher.

 Symbol shows "1,300 symbols organized into groups and sub-groups according to their visual characteristics."
 And Logo contains "1,300+ logos in 75 categories, classified by shape, indexed by sector."

 They’re clearly going to overlap, and they are very similar, but there’s a lot of work in Symbol that was created after the 2007 release of Logo, and it includes a few more in-depth case studies, too, giving context to some of the more well-known projects.

-An obvious difference is that this 2011 publication focuses solely on symbols, whereas logotypes/wordmarks are in abundance in Logo.
+An obvious difference is that this one focuses solely on symbols, whereas Logo contains a mix of symbols, wordmarks, and lockups.

 "They acquire value.
 These things become these vessels which so much is poured into over time—there's a hell of a lot wrapped up in these things.
 They're quite mundane, they're part of our every day visual furniture, but take it away and whoof!
 That's why it's an interesting subject area."

-Angus Hyland is a graduate of the RCA and a partner at Pentagram Design London.
+Angus Hyland is a graduate of the RCA and a partner at Pentagram in London.
 He is the author of C/ID and the best-selling The Picture Book.